Tritonn204/homomorphic-demo-python/README.md

 - **Block Tests**: Verify block integrity, hash calculation, and transaction verification
 - **Blockchain Tests**: Verify chain integrity, block mining, and transaction validation
 - **Automated Test Runner**: Easy test execution with detailed reporting

-## Benefits of the Reorganization

-1. **Easier to Understand**: Logical organization of related functionality.
-2. **Simpler to Extend**: Add new schemes without modifying existing code.
-3. **Better Testability**: Components can be tested individually.
-4. **Improved Maintainability**: Changes to one module don't affect others.
-5. **Proper Separation of Concerns**: Each module handles one aspect of functionality.

-## Original Code Credits

-This is a reorganized version of the original homomorphic-demo-python codebase.